Neturei Karta: Relations with Palestinian groups

 After the Gaza War, four Neturei Karta members crossed into Gaza in 2010 as part of the Gaza Freedom March to celebrate Jewish Shabbos and show support for Palestinians.

 In January 2023, three members of Neturei Karta met with prominent Palestinian Islamic Jihad (PIJ) officials and families of Palestinian militants during a visit to the Jenin refugee camp.
 The Neturei Karta members also visited the home of Bassam al-Saadi, who was jailed by Israel for PIJ leadership activities.
 Upon their return to Israel, Israeli authorities arrested two of the Neturei Karta members for unlawful entry to Area A of the West Bank.
 The Satmar rebbe publicly denounced the group for their conduct, remarking in his speech that "It is a terrible desecration of God's name to support murderers in the name of the holy Torah and God's name."

 Neturei Karta asserts that the mass media deliberately downplays their viewpoint and makes them out to be few in number.
 Their protests in America are usually attended by, at most, a few dozen people.
 In Israel, the group's protests typically attract several hundred participants, depending on the nature of the protest and its location.

 Neturei Karta regularly participates in pro-Palestine protests, including protests organized by Palestinian-led groups like Within Our Lifetime.
-Their signs at Gaza war protests criticize Israel and include slogans such as: "Torah true Jews oppose the aggression in al-Aqsa and the occupation of all Palestine" and “State of ‘Israel’ does not represent world Jewry!"
+Their signs at Gaza war protests criticize Israel and include slogans such as: "Torah true Jews oppose the aggression in al-Aqsa and the occupation of all Palestine" and "State of 'Israel' does not represent world Jewry!"
 They took part in the Columbia University pro-Palestinian campus protests and occupations during the Gaza war.
 According to The Forward, the bulk of their statements at protests do not reference their halakhic opposition to Israel but publicly appear close to the views of left-wing American Jewish groups such as IfNotNow and Jewish Voice for Peace.

+Keith Kahn-Harris writes that the visual of the "black-hatted, black-cloaked and bearded" Neturei Karta participating in anti-Israel demonstration "provide[s] irresistible confirmation of what many [pro-Palestinian activists] long to be true: that Zionism is not really Jewish, that Jewish Zionists are inauthentic, that pro-Palestinian activity is not only not antisemitic, it is truly Jewish."